-- To provide an acceptable water supply and distribution and sanitary sewer collection and treatment to Town residents. - To provide storm sewer system upgrades in conjunction with roadway upgrades and other capital works projects. - To work with electrical and communications utilities to provide adequate services while minimizing impacts of their facilities the on adjacent land uses and the visual environment. - To provide police and fire services for the protection of life and property.
+- To provide an acceptable water supply and distribution and sanitary sewer collection and treatment to Town residents. - To provide storm sewer system upgrades in conjunction with roadway upgrades and other capital works projects. - To work with electrical and communications utilities to provide adequate services while minimizing the visual impacts of towers the on adjacent land uses and the environment. - To provide police and fire services for the protection of life and property.